lucasnevespereira/go-gituser/CONTRIBUTING.md

 - **doc**: Documentation or assets changes.
 - **feat**: Adding a new feature.
 - **fix**: Fixing a bug.
-- **refactor**: A code change that neither fixes a bug nor adds a feature.
+- **refacto**: A code change that neither fixes a bug nor adds a feature.
 - **test**: Adding missing tests or correcting existing tests.

 Tour branch name should be :